An Extension of the Athena++ Code Framework for Radiation-Magnetohydrodynamics in General Relativity Using a Finite-Solid-Angle Discretization: Numerical Method

 \section{Numerical Method}

 The crux of our algorithm is the time evolution of the specific intensity of radiation, $\Ih_\nu$, which is a function of three spatial dimensions and three momentum directions (one frequency or equivalently energy $\nuh$, a polar angle $\zetah$, and an azimuthal angle $\psih$).
-From \citet{Davis2020} we can write \begin{widetext} \end{widetext} Here, $\jh_\nu$ and $\alphah_\nu$ are the emission and absorption coefficients, the components of $\nh$ are position-~and momentum-dependent geometrical factors explained below, and we use the shorthand
+From \citet{Davis2020} we can write \begin{widetext}

+\end{widetext} The first term, being a covariant divergence, encodes both the time derivative of our conserved quantity $\nh^0 \nh_\beta \Ih_\nu$ as well as spatial derivatives of spatial fluxes $\nh^a \nh_\beta \Ih_\nu$.
+The second term yields gravitational redshifting, while the third and fourth terms account for light changing direction as it moves through space.
+Here, $\jh_\nu$ and $\alphah_\nu$ are the emission and absorption coefficients coupling radiation to any fluid present, the components of $\nh$ are position-~and momentum-dependent geometrical factors explained below, and we use the shorthand